UA-112830647-1

 • A small pad or combination lock-to-lock

-• Trekking Bags/Duffel bag
+• Trekking Bags/Duffel bags

 • Basic First Aid Kit

-• Large plastic bags – for keeping Items dry inside trek bag
+• Large plastic bags – for keeping items dry inside trek bag

-• Day pack (Approximately 20-22 Liter)
+• Day pack (Approximately 20-22 Litre)

 • Trekking Poles